 🔼The name Decapolis in the Bible

 The name Decapolis belonged to a region almost exclusively east of the Jordan, so technically not part of the Roman province of Judea or even of Israel.
-It consisted of a, what seems, arbitrary cluster of cities, which included Gerasa (possibly connected to the land of the Gerasenes, mentioned in Mark 5:1 and Luke 8:26), Gadara (possibly connected to the land of the Gadarenes, mentioned in Matthew 8:28), Scythopolis (probably the same as the Biblical Beth-shean, which was the only city of the west side of the Jordan), Philadelphia and possibly Damascus, the capital of Syria.
+It consisted of a, what seems, arbitrary cluster of cities, which included Gerasa (possibly connected to the land of the Gerasenes, mentioned in Mark 5:1 and Luke 8:26), Gadara (possibly connected to the land of the Gadarenes, mentioned in Matthew 8:28), Scythopolis (probably the same as the Biblical Beth-shean, which was the only one west of the Jordan), Philadelphia and possibly Damascus, the capital of Syria.

 What is clear, however, is that Decapolis was notorious for its blending of Semitic and Greco-Roman cultures, even to the extent that diffusion and assimilation on both sides formed a recognizable Decapolitan sub-culture.
 The cities were autonomous, insofar that word applied to a Rome-ruled existence, but enjoyed a blooming trade among each other and neighboring societies.